mciniselli/T5_Replication_Package/README.md

     You can see that training a model with multiple tasks is beneficial for all the tasks.
     The pretraining is useful to increase the performances of each model.

-    You can find the models and the prediction [here](https://drive.google.com/drive/folders/1tRsKzKvcmJRaczOUzYHmhIlR8WZR38qY?usp=sharing)
+    You can find the models and the predictions [here](https://drive.google.com/drive/folders/1tRsKzKvcmJRaczOUzYHmhIlR8WZR38qY?usp=sharing)

 ### Score Analysis
 We chose the **best model** found (i.e., multi-task model with pre-training) to further analyze its performance.
-T5 returns a score for each prediction, ranging from minus infinity to 0.
+T5 returns a **score** for each prediction, ranging from minus infinity to 0.
 This score is the log likelihood of the prediction itself.
 It means that if the score is 0 then the log likelihood (ln) of the prediction is 0.
 So the likelihood is 1 and this implies that the model has confidence 100\% that the prediction is correct (high confidence).
 If the score is -2 then the log likelihood of the prediction is -2.
 So the likelihood is 0.14 and this implies that the model has confidence 14\% that the prediction is correct (low confidence).

 To compute the score file you can run the notebook **evaluate_score.ipynb** in `Score` folder.